 - Dumb Muscle: The back-up left tackle is big and strong but can't memorize the playbook.
 He needs the quarterback to tell him his assignment on nearly every play.

-- Hero of Another Story: Gerry Fullerton, star corner on the Bills defense leads them to victory in the divisional round of the playoffs against the Chargers.
+- Hero of Another Story: Jacky Mumms, star corner on the Bills defense leads them to victory in the divisional round of the playoffs against the Chargers.
 In the same game Heller's offense does nothing but lose yards and throw picks.
-Somehow Fullerton and the defense are barely shown at all beyond him catching an interception.
+Somehow Mumms and the defense are barely shown at all beyond him returning a punt for a touchdown.

 - Only a Model: Stock footage/photos represent the Superdome exterior for the Big Game at the end of the film.

 - The interior shots also make it quite clear that filming was done in a significantly smaller stadium.

 - Rousing Speech: Averted twice, Heller tells a story about his football coach who instead played George C. Scott's speech in Patton.
 He later gives a stern but passionate speech about celebrating the AFC Championship win before the Super Bowl.

 - He finally gives Weathers a truly inspirational speech about riding the bench for a long-shot win.
 When Weathers shoots down his words he reveals he wasn't talking about him.